THE SHORTFALL AND THE FUTURE

 So the Governor will hold back funds for cities counties, cut post secondary institutions and cut the health and human services budget and set the stage for another cutting spree in the coming session.
 In his speech to the public announcing his unalottment proposal he tried to pre-empt those who might try to propose other ways of solving our problem by saying history shows those other solutions just don’t work.
 It is hard to know what history book the governor has been reading as he did not give any hard evidence to support his claim.
 The Governor doesn’t like to have to explain himself so I guess we’ll just have to take his word for it and assume he knows better.
 Not.

-Rep. Rukavina did offer up a suggestion from the Minnesota History books as he described the last
+Rep. Rukavina did offer up a suggestion from the Minnesota History books as he described the last Democratic Governor to hold office:

 In 1983, facing our highest unemployment and the worst economic downturn since the Great Depression Governor Rudy Perpich responded with the Minnesota Emergency Employment Development Act, an innovative plan to create new jobs for Minnesota workers.